ludavid15/notes/engineering/_posts/2022-07-9-communications.md

 #### Traveling Wave Tube Amplifier

 Often abbreviated to just TWTA, this is a device used for amplifying radio signals.
 Satellites often need this since they communicate over large distances.

-An alternative to TWTA's are solid state amplifiers.
+> Alternatively, you can also use solid state amplifiers.

 #### Waveguide